Pylons/pyramid/docs/designdefense.rst

 running the framework.
-A request object created by a web framework actually has more similarity to the ``i`` loop counter in our example above than it has to any comparable importable object defined in the Python standard library or in "normal" library code.
+A request object created by a web framework actually has more similarity to the ``i`` loop counter in our example above than it has to any comparable importable object defined in the Python standard library or in normal library code.

-However, systems which use stacked object proxies promote locally scoped objects such as ``request`` out to module scope, for the purpose of being able to offer users a "nice" spelling involving ``import``.
+However, systems which use stacked object proxies promote locally scoped objects such as ``request`` out to module scope, for the purpose of being able to offer users a nice spelling involving ``import``.
 They, for what I consider dubious reasons, would rather present to their users the canonical way of getting at a ``request`` as ``from framework import request`` instead of a saner ``from myframework.threadlocals import get_request; request =